On polynomial-time computation of high-dimensional posterior measures by Langevin-type algorithms: Introduction

 The aim is to recover $\theta$ from $Z^{(N)}$.
 A wide-spread practice in statistical science is to employ Gaussian (process) priors $\Pi$ with multivariate normal probability densities $\pi$ on $\mathbb R^D$; from a numerical point of view the Bayesian approach to inference in such problems is then precisely concerned with (approximate) evaluation of the posterior measure (\ref{dergral}).

-As discussed above, in important physical applications the forward map $\mathcal G$ is described implicitly by a \textit{partial differential equation}.
-For example suppose that $\mathcal G(\theta)=u_{f_\theta}$ arises as the solution $u=u_{f_\theta}$ to the following elliptic boundary value problem for a Schr\"odinger equation
+As discussed above, in important physical applications the forward map $\mathcal G$ is described by a \textit{partial differential equation}.
+For example suppose that $\mathcal G(\theta)=u_{f_\theta}$ arises as the solution $u=u_{f_\theta}$ to the following elliptic boundary value problem for a Schr\"odinger equation (with $\Delta$ the Laplacian)

 with a suitable parameterisation $\theta\mapsto f_\theta>0$, $\theta\in\R^D$ (see (\ref{fwdG}) below for details).
 In such cases, the map $\mathcal G$ is non-linear and $-\ell_N(\theta)$ is not convex.
 The probability measure with density $\pi(\cdot|Z^{(N)})$ given in (\ref{dergral}) may then be highly complex to evaluate in a high-dimensional setting, with computational cost scaling exponentially as $D \to \infty$.
 For instance, complexity theory for high-dimensional numerical integration (see \cite{NW08i, NW08ii} for general references) implies that computing the integral of a $D$-dimensional real-valued Lipschitz function -- such as the normalising factor implicit in (\ref{dergral}) -- by a deterministic algorithm has worst case cost scaling as $D^{D/5}$ \cite{S79,HNUW14}.
 Relaxing a worst case analysis, Monte Carlo methods can in principle obtain dimension-free guarantees (with high probability under the randomisation scheme).
 However, a curse of dimensionality may persist as one typically is only able to sample \textit{approximately} from the target measure, and since the approximation error incurred, e.g., by the mixing time of a Markov chain, could scale exponentially in dimension.
-The references \cite{BBL08, BLB08}, \cite{BC09}, \cite{RvH15}, \cite{YWJ16,MCJFJ18} discuss this issue in a variety of contexts.
+The references \cite{BBL08, BLB08, BC09, RvH15, YWJ16, MCJFJ18, AGJ20, BAWZ20} discuss this issue in a variety of contexts.
 In addition, since the distribution becomes increasingly `spiked' as the statistical information increases (i.e., $N\to\infty$), commonly used iterative algorithms can take an exponential in $N$ time to exit neighbourhoods of local optima of the posterior surface $\pi(\cdot|Z^{(N)})$ (e.g., \cite{E15}, Example 4).